 - // Ongoing label revisions and use reductions systematic and explicit exclusion of flowering application of imidacloprid products onto bee-attractive crops or close to beehives.
 Since mid-2021, Bayer has run a process to update all clothianidin- and/or imidacloprid-containing product labels (foliar and seed treatment) by improving label language, especially regarding pollinator safety, and adding a mode of action icon.
-A pollinator icon has been developed by CropLife and is currently in the approval process by the FAO. - // Bayer follows the FAO Guidelines on Good Labelling Practice for Pesticides and the globally harmonized system (GHS) for the classification and labelling of chemicals to compile global label references for our products.
+Bayer is in the process of implementing a pollinator icon developed by CropLife and approved by the FAO. - Bayer follows the FAO Guidelines on Good Labelling Practice for Pesticides and the globally harmonized system (GHS) for the classification and labelling of chemicals to compile global label references for our products.
 In countries in transition, our local regulatory colleagues use these references to advocate for the GHS system and achieve label improvements.
 Moreover, we evaluate local use scenarios to ensure that products are only placed on the market when the required personal protective equipment has proven suitable for the country.